“What an incredible experience this was, and … how well organized you and your team were” – Jacob C Reinfeld, USA.

 - Shopping of personal nature.

 † note that during the race, single accommodation will only be available if camping.

-Due to the use of funds for reservation deposits, course organizing and other logistics beforehand we cannot offer refunds for any reason after ~10 weeks (5th February) before the race event commences.
+Due to the use of funds for reservation deposits, course organizing and other logistics beforehand we cannot offer refunds for any reason after ~10 weeks (beginning of February) before the race event commences.

 Transfer of entry

 Transfer of entry to a friend after payment is made is only allowed up to three weeks before race day and with Race Director’s written permission.
 Race Director has the final say on all matters.